unicrons/github-actions-playground/workshop/pipeline_scan/README.md

 - Know how to implement pipeline security best practices
 - Understand the importance of least privilege in automation

-## Workshop Exercise

-1. Review the workflow files for security issues
-2. Identify hardcoded secrets and excessive permissions
-3. Learn to use automated pipeline scanning tools
-4. Implement security fixes and best practices

 ## Security Checklist

 - [ ] No hardcoded secrets in workflow files